mlhartme/stool/documentation.md

 ## Introduction

 Stool is a tool to manage stages - create, publish, configure, delete.
 A stage is a Kubernetes workload, typically a web application.
-Technically, a stage is a Helm release, and Stool is a Helm wrapper that adds powerful value management and features like proxying and a dashboard.

 ### Quick Tour